AlexisObel/Ob3l3xy.github.io/_posts/2023-06-03-THM-IntroductionToCybersecurity.md

  sudo apt install poppler-utils
 ```

-Gathering metadata from the pdf file using pdfinfo:
+I gathered metadata from the pdf file using pdfinfo:

 ![Alt Text](/assets/img/df2.JPG)

-Valuable information that I have obtained so far is the name of the author who most likely is the kidnapper (Ann Gree Shepherd) and the creation date.
+Valuable information that I had obtained so far was the name of the author who most likely was the kidnapper (Ann Gree Shepherd) and the creation date.

 ```bash
 # Note: Command for installing exiftool